ykrasik/jaci/README.md

         }
     }
     ```
+    The above JavaFx code will create a main scene with the label "Nothing to see here", but will switch to the
+    console scene when the key combination ctrl+` is pressed (and back to the main scene if pressed again).<br>
+    The console will contain any commands that were defined in the AnnotationExample class.

-* Commands can be grouped under directory hierarchies with unix-style directory navigation commands.
-TODO: Code example.
+* Commands can be grouped under directory hierarchies with unix-style directory navigation commands.<br>
-* Command parameters can be mandatory, or optional with default values or flags.
-TODO: Example.
+* Command parameters can be mandatory, or optional with default values or flags.<br>
+    ```
+    @Command(description = "Parameters example")
+    public void paramExample(OutputPrinter outputPrinter,
+                             @IntParam(value = "mandatoryInt", description = "Mandatory int param") int intParam,
+                             @StringParam(value = "optionalString", description = "Optional string param", optional = true, defaultValue = "default") String stringParam,
+                             @FlagParam("flagParam") boolean flag) {
+        outputPrinter.println("mandatoryInt=%d", intParam);
+        outputPrinter.println("optionalString=%s", stringParam);
+        outputPrinter.println("flagParam=%s", flag);
+    }
+    ```
+    The above code declares a command called 'paramExample' that receives 3 parameters: int, string and boolean.<br>
+    The int param is called 'mandatoryInt' and must be provided by the command line call.<br>
+    The string param is called 'optionalString' and is optional - if it isn't provided by the command line call, it will
+    have the default value 'default'.<br>
+    The boolean param is called 'flagParam' and is a flag - a special type of optional parameter that will be 'true'
+    if it is present on the command line call.<br>
+    For example:<br>
+    ```
+    > paramExample 5 string flagParam
+    mandatoryInt=5
+    optionalString=string
+    flagParam=true

+    > paramExample 5
+    mandatoryInt=5
+    optionalString=default
+    flagParam=false
+    ```

-* Command parameters can be passed either by position or by name (scala-style parameter passing).
-TODO: Example.
+* Command parameters can be passed either by position or by name (scala-style parameter passing).<br>
+    ```
+    > paramExample 5 string flagParam
+    mandatoryInt=5
+    optionalString=string
+    flagParam=true

+    > paramExample flagParam optionalString=string mandatoryInt=5
+    mandatoryInt=5
+    optionalString=string
+    flagParam=true

+    > paramExample 5 flagParam optionalString=string
+    mandatoryInt=5
+    optionalString=string
+    flagParam=true
+    ```
+    The above calls are all identical.<br>
+    The 1st one uses positional parameter call - values are bound to parameters according to their declaration order.<br>
+    The 2nd one uses named parameter call - values are bound to parameters according to a {name}={value} syntax.<br>
+    The 3rd mixes both call types.

+* Auto-complete suggestions are supported for everything (directory names, command names, parameter names, parameter values).
+    ```
+    > p {Auto-complete}
+    > paramExample {Auto-complete}
+    paramExample
+    	-> 	{mandatoryInt: int}	 <-
+    		[optionalString: string]
+    		[flagParam: flag]
+    Suggestions:
+    	Parameter names: [flagParam, mandatoryInt, optionalString]

+    > paramExample o {Auto-complete}
+    > paramExample optionalString= {Auto-complete}
+    paramExample
+    		{mandatoryInt: int}
+    	-> 	[optionalString: string]	 <-
+    		[flagParam: flag]

+    > paramExample optionalString=string m {Auto-complete}
+    > paramExample optionalString=string mandatoryInt=
+    paramExample
+    	-> 	{mandatoryInt: int}	 <-
+    		[optionalString: string] = string
+    		[flagParam: flag]
+    Parse Error: Cannot autoComplete int parameters 'mandatoryInt'!'

+    > paramExample optionalString=string mandatoryInt=5 f {Auto-complete}
+    > paramExample optionalString=string mandatoryInt=5 flagParam
+    ```

 ## Terminology
-First of all, some quick terminology.<br>
 This terminology may not be accurately used (with real world counterparts), but this is the terminology adopted by Jerminal.

 * **Shell** - The software that parses and processes the command line and sends results to be displayed.
 The logic.